 Other tests may be necessary because of special considerations.
 If you are aware of any health issues, past medical problems (personal or in the family) that may have an impact on your pregnancy, please inform me.

-There is now available a very accurate maternal blood test (Non-Invasive Prenatal Test (NIPT)) to screen for Down Syndrome and other chromosomal abnormalities in your baby.
-It checks the DNA of your baby from your baby’s blood cells present in your blood.
+There is now available a very accurate maternal blood test (Non-Invasive Prenatal Test (NIPT)) to screen for Down Syndrome and other common chromosomal abnormalities in your baby.
+It checks the DNA of your baby from your baby’s placental blood cells present in your blood.
 It can be done as early as 10 weeks pregnant.
-This test is not covered by Medicare and has a cost of $520 with Sydney Ultrasound for Women or the San Ultrasound for Women or $900 with DHM.
-Your blood is sent to the USA for analysis.
-The cost variation is because Sydney Ultrasound for Women and the San Ultrasound for Women use Harmony and DHM uses Verifi.
-The analysis technique is different, with possibly Verifi being slightly more accurate.
-NIPT is more accurate than NTS with serum and almost as accurate as amniocentesis or CVS (and without the associated risk of miscarriage with amniocentesis or CVS).
-As well you can accurately find out the sex of your baby if you wish with a NIPT.
+This test is not covered by Medicare, has a cost of about $500 and is done by DHM.
+The NIPT is far more accurate than NTS with serum.
+If the NIPT result is abnormal you will need to have an amniocentesis to confirm the findings.
+You can accurately find out the sex of your baby if you wish with a NIPT.

 Externally sourced Ultrasound Scans